Manchester United were playing like Pep Guardiola’s Barcelona in 1995

 But a team goal requires more component parts, more moments of risk and, basically, more people not to f*ck things up.

-Sir Alex Ferguson’s Manchester United are often lauded for their ruthless mentality towards winning, a trait which earned them their reputation for snatching so many games so late on.
+Sir Alex Ferguson’s Manchester United were often lauded for their ruthless mentality towards winning, a trait which earned them their reputation for snatching so many games so late on.
 But is there a case for arguing that the actual quality of what they produced can sometimes go overlooked?

 Having stumbled across this goal against Chelsea, we think that might be fair to suggest.